Merck Manual

 • To diagnose the disorder, doctors examine a sample from the infected area under a microscope and do blood tests to check for the mutations that cause the immunodeficiency.

-• Antifungal drugs can usually control the infection, but they must be taken for a long time.
+• Antifungal medications can usually control an infection, but they must be taken for a long time.

-Chronic mucocutaneous candidiasis is due to a mutation in specific genes.
-Depending on which gene has the mutation, one or two mutations (one from each parent) may be needed to cause the disorder.
+Chronic mucocutaneous candidiasis is a rare primary immunodeficiency disorder due to a mutation in specific genes.
+Depending on which gene has the mutation, 1 or 2 mutations (1 from each parent) may be needed to cause the disorder.

 Symptoms of Chronic Mucocutaneous Candidiasis